Previous dayMarch 19, 2026Next day

 126.2 km---✓ ReviewedUSGS →

-On March 19, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 63 km SE of Denali National Park, Alaska at 18:54 UTC.
-At a depth of 126.2 km, the event was intermediate depth.
+On March 19, 2026 at 18:54 UTC, a magnitude 2.2 earthquake struck 63 km SE of Denali National Park, Alaska.
+The hypocenter lay at 126.2 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 63.134°, -150.822°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 63.134°N, -150.822°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19